 Location: Downtown San Diego

-The New Children’s Museum believes that children learn the skills they need to become future leaders through art and creative play.
-Highlights include the Sketch Aquarium where kids draw fish on paper that come to life on a giant screen; the mattress room which encourages kids to jump on the bed; and the wonder sound labyrinth or rooms, nooks, and ropes to explore.
+The New Children’s Museum believes children learn the skills they need to become future leaders through art and creative play.
+Highlights include the Sketch Aquarium, where kids draw fish on paper that comes to life on a giant screen; the mattress room encourages kids to jump on the bed; and the wonder sound labyrinth or rooms, nooks, and ropes to explore.

 This San Diego museum is conveniently within walking distance of popular downtown San Diego hotels and is also one of the best things to do in San Diego with kids.